Ossifier/NOAAQualityControlledData_proj/README.md

 ## TO DO:
 1. Fix utils utils_ConvertAll_csv.py.
-Needs both and code improvements.
+Needs both performance and code improvements.
 However, it works for now.
 2. Update README.md to fill out project goals.

 ## Data Sources: